TheCarsonWest/nerd-emoji/APHG/Formal region.md

 * Examples:
     * Countries with a GDP per capita above $20,000
     * Areas with an average annual temperature below 0°C
-    * Regions with a population density of more than 500 people per square kilometer
+    * Regions with a [[Population Density]] of more than 500 people per square kilometer